fdavalo/ocp-virt-descheduler/README.md

 Please note, in current implementation, descheduler does not schedule replacement of evicted pods but relies on the default scheduler for that.

+## Openshift Descheduler Operator

-The Descheduler Operator supported by Redhat has to be installed (in current version in a pre-created namespace : ).
+The Descheduler Operator supported by Redhat has to be installed (in current version in a pre-created namespace : openshift-kube-descheduler-operator).

 The Operator will not permit all options directly available from the upstream config.